-Chimichangas are pretty much a spin-off of burritos that you’ll see in a lot of Tex-Mex or Desert Southwest cuisines.
 They are filled with a variety of ingredient options and are usually deep-fried.
 Although, cooking them in different ways is completely okay!

-In this fully vegan recipe, we use a green chili salsa instead of red and jackfruit serves as a chicken replacement.
-Refried beans are added for even more flavor and protein.
-Then we slather these scrumptious chimichangas with a green chili sauce made with vegan cream cheese.
+Refried beans are added for protein and even more flavor!.
+Then we slather these scrumptious chimichangas with a homemade green chile sauce made with vegan cream cheese.

 Ingredient Notes and Substitutions